ericabxy/devlog/_posts/2021-12-12-uninitialized-variables.markdown

 used on a **nil** value would never execute because the **if** statement evaluates **nil** as **false**.

+A similar problem occurs if objects have a table such as a level that has a table of treasure available to collect.
+In the case of a level that does not contain any treasure, an uninitialized `treasure` table will have a default value of **nil** and will Lua will raise an error if the program tries to access an element in `treasure` if it is **nil**.
+In this case every level has to have a table of treasure initialized to be empty i.e. `treasure = {}`, or every attempt to access the table of treasure must be preceded by a `if treasure then` statement so the code doesn't attempt to access **nil** as if it is a table.

 ## assigning a value of **nil**

 As a general rule, I don't manually assign a value of **nil** to any